Mid Cheshire College: Closure and redevelopment

 In September 2018, a year after Mid Cheshire College merged with Warrington Collegiate to form Warrington and Vale Royal College in August 2017, Hartford campus was closed with the loss of 56 jobs.
 Despite local opposition from the local council, the new college said the decision was because the Hartford campus was ‘seriously under-utilised’.
 In August 2019, Sports England officially objected to plans to demolish the £7.5million Sports Centre (which opened in 2012) by the housing development company that acquired the former Hartford campus.
 In March 2020, plans to build 108 homes on the former campus site were passed after Cheshire West and Chester Council planning officers recommended it for approval.
+However, three years later the developer went to administration leaving the land as an unfinished building site.
+In 2023, the Weaver Vale MP, Mike Amesbury, who opposed the development, demanded action from the local government and Government agency Homes England.